NyoomNyoom/MTG-Card-tracker/README.md

 ## About

-This project aims to cover a nieche in Magic the Gathering that I have mot found a solution for that fits my specific needs.
+This project aims to cover a niche in Magic the Gathering that I have not found a solution for that fits my specific needs.
 This project is going consist of a card collection tracker, a life total tracker and a deck builder and tracker.